Early Years Pupil Premium (EYPP)

 - Education Endowment Foundation Toolkit shows that funding spent on communication and language projects and self-regulation has the highest impact for the least cost

-For advice on effective use of EYPP and to receive a call or Kent funded (free) visit, there is a new electronic request form which you can complete and submit
+For advice on effective use of EYPP and to receive a call or Kent funded (free) visit, complete and submit electronic request form